FAIR-by-design-TEST/template-lottie/resources/Research Data and Open Science/Syllabus Research Data and Open Science.md

 | Certification               | No certification available                                                                                                                   |
 | Where to find the materials | Zenodo.
 DOI [10.5281/zenodo.10120307](https://zenodo.org/doi/10.5281/zenodo.10120307)                                                        |

-## Primary Language
-English

-## Access Cost
-The lesson is free of costs.

-## Prerequisites
-There are no prerequisites to follow this lesson.

-## Duration
-The lesson lasts approximately 3 hours.

 ## Training objectives
 After this lesson you should:
 - understand the main Open Science concepts
 - know how to prepare your data for sharing
 - be able to deposit your work in a trusted repository

-## Keywords
-Open Science; Research Data; Research Data Management; Social Sciences and Humanities; Training.
 ## Lesson Structure

 ### Research Data and Open Science